Shinigami: The Gods of Death in Japanese Culture

 Shinigami in Death Note

 One of the most iconic examples of Shinigami in popular culture is the manga Death Note .
 In this series, a high school student finds a notebook belonging to a Shinigami named Ryuk.
 This notebook has the power to kill anyone whose name is written in it.
-The young man uses this power to exercise his own justice, which raises questions about morality and absolute power.
+The young man uses this power to exercise his own justice, raising questions about morality and absolute power.

 Shinigami in Bleach

 In the manga Bleach , Shinigami are samurai souls tasked with protecting the living from demons and guiding the souls of the deceased to another world called Soul Society.
-They are armed with zanpakutos, spiritual swords capable of slicing souls.
+They are armed with zanpakutos, spirit swords capable of slicing souls.

 Shinigami in Naruto